 What you must know and must act upon.

-Mountains of data won’t make you mountains of profit unless you are in the business of selling it under false pretences without the permission of the true owners and I put it to you that this business model is dead and buried.
+Mountains of data won’t make you mountains of profit unless you are in the business of selling it under false pretences without the permission of the true owners and I put it to you that this business model is dead and the burial continues.

 Make certain that you know what you need to know to run the business and that this knowledge is trustworthy and current.